cmgospod/data-science/README.md

 If configured correctly, you'll receive the following **string** as the output, replacing `[min-price]` and `[max-price]` with the corresponding numbers.

 ```
-Predicted price range for your listing is: €[min-price] - €[max-price]
+Predicted price range for your listing is: €[min-price]-€[max-price]
 ```

 ## Usage (Development)